 Hurricane Preparation for Gardens

-Florida summer is great for beach days, hikes, and visiting your favorite theme park.
-But we are officially in hurricane season, and it can be a challenging time for gardeners and landscapers.
+Florida’s summer season is great for beach days, hikes, and visiting your favorite theme park.
+But let’s not forget, we are officially in hurricane season.
+The weather during this time can be a challenging time for gardeners and landscapers.
 Although the most active months of the season are August and September, the Atlantic hurricane season starts June 1st and lasts to November 30th.
 The good news is that there are steps you can take to prepare and protect your garden, home, and family.

 Pre-Hurricane Preparation